 There’s a wall of photos from Ali’s life.
 This one is by far the best: Ali with the Dalai Lama.
 It’s a meeting of two great minds.
 And even better than that: Ali’s rocking a glorious stache!

 You can enter a mini boxing ring to step into Ali’s shoes!
+How often in life do you get to pretend to be a boxer?

 The Center has other non-Ali exhibits as well that support its mission.
 This one highlights the bed-in for peace by John Lennon and Yoko Ono during the Vietnam War.